 Harvest time arrives, and your beautiful buds are enormous, frosty with trichomes, and practically begging to be smoked.
-While harvesting seems like the final step in the cultivation process, one more crucial process must occur to not only finish your flowers but take their flavor, potency, and smoothness to the next level.
-To achieve the best quality in your harvested buds, you must dry and cure them properly.
+While harvesting seems like the final step in the cultivation process, there's one more thing your bud needs to achieve maximum flavor, potency, and smoothness.
+To produce the best quality harvested buds, you must dry and cure them properly.

 What's the difference between drying and curing?

 As its name suggests, drying involves removing moisture from buds to ensure they burn or vaporize properly.
-Curing involves storing your buds anywhere from two weeks to six months in closed containers, allowing time to develop the terpene palate, flavor, and potency of your flower.
+Curing involves storing buds anywhere from two weeks to six months in closed containers, allowing time to develop the terpene profile and potency of the flower.

 How to dry weed